Non-congruence of homology Veech groups in genus two: The Special Linear Group over square quadratic orders

-\paragraph{Ideals.} Of course, one may define ideals in $\OD$, prime ideals, maximal ideals and so on in the usual way.
-It follows from Proposition~\ref{prop:Noetherian} and Krull's Hauptidealsatz that every prime ideal in $\OD$ is also maximal (see e.g. \cite[Theorem~1.11A]{Har77}).
-For an element $z\in \OD$ we define the \textbf{principal ideal} generated by $z$ by: Now let $(0) \neq \mathfrak{a} \subset \OD$ be an arbitrary ideal in $\OD$.
-Then its norm $\N(\mathfrak{a})$ is defined as the number of the elements in $\OD/\mathfrak{a}$ if this quotient is finite.
-If the quotient is infinite we set $\N(\mathfrak{a}):=0$.
-In particular, if $z \in \OD$ is a zero divisor, then we have $\N((z))=0$.
-The definition perfectly generalizes the norm of an element as $\N((z))=\N(z)$ holds for all $z \in \OD$ (see Lemma~\ref{lem:app:norm}).

-\paragraph{Ideals as modules.} When we want to calculate $\textrm{Spec} \ \OD$ it turns out to be very useful to consider ideals as $\ZZ-$modules.
-As in the case of non-square discriminants, it is essential to see that every $\ZZ-$module in $\OD$ is generated by at most two elements.
+\paragraph{Ideals and modules.} For $z\in \OD$ we denote the \textbf{principal ideal} generated by $z$ by Now let $(0) \neq \mathfrak{a} \subset \OD$ be an arbitrary ideal in $\OD$.
+Its norm $\N_D(\mathfrak{a})$ is defined as the number of the elements in $\OD/\mathfrak{a}$ if this quotient is finite.
+If the quotient is infinite we set $\N_D(\mathfrak{a}):=0$.
+Since $D$ will always be clear from the context, we omit the subindex in the norm.
+The definition perfectly generalizes the norm of an element as $\N((z))=\N(z)$ holds for all $z \in \OD$ (see Lemma~\ref{lem:app:norm}).\\[12pt] For explaining in which sense ideals in $\OD$ can be decomposed into prime ideals, it is necessary to calculate $\textrm{Spec} \ \OD$ at first.
+To do this, it turns out to be very useful to consider ideals as $\ZZ$-modules.
+Like in the case of non-square discriminants, it is essential to see that every $\ZZ$-module in $\OD$ is generated by at most two elements.